 Time Commitment

 The basic responsibilities of a GNSO Council member involve a minimum of 20 hours per month on Council related activities, with those chairing or participating in committees or task forces spending up to 60 hours a month or more.
-Depending on work load, for example during the weeks before ICANN’s three face-to-face Public Meetings held during the ICANN Public Meetings, the time commitment can sometimes escalate to as much as 20 hours per week or more.
-The commitment during ICANN’s three Public Meetings generally runs about three days with Council members sometimes having extensive responsibilities on most days.
+Depending on work load, for example, during the weeks before ICANN’s three face-to-face Public Meetings, the time commitment can sometimes escalate to as much as 20 hours per week or more.
+The commitment during ICANN’s three Public Meetings generally consists of three days, with Council members sometimes having extensive responsibilities on most days.
 For those involved in Task Forces or Working Groups, there may occasionally be additional face-to-face interim meetings, and likely telephonic meetings throughout the year.

 Council members are not compensated for either time or teleconference costs, though ICANN makes toll free numbers available whenever practical.

-Additional GNSO criteria:
+Additional GNSO Criteria:

 There are various criteria that should be considered when judging GNSO candidates.
-The first set of criteria is general and should be present in anyone appointed to the GNSO Council, while the second set of criteria reflects a diversity of skills that may be necessary.
-Depending on the composition of the current Council, these skill based criteria will vary from year to year.
+The first set is general and should be present in anyone appointed to the GNSO Council, while the second set reflects a diversity of skills that may be necessary.
+Depending on the composition of the current Council, these skill-based criteria will vary from year to year.

 Baseline Criteria for anyone selected as a NomCom selectee: